dantan0/dantan0/README.md

 I'm Dan and 💗  coding and tech!
 Currently

 - 🔭 seeking software dev positions
-- 🌱 learning Redux and deep diving into React
+- 🌱 learning Redux and Docker
 - ⚡ doing some algo challenges
 - 👯 looking to collaborate on fun open-source projects